-Booking a library space
+Hiring a library space

 Moonee Valley City Council offers a range of community spaces for hire.
 This includes meeting rooms at four of our library branches: Sam Merrifield, Avondale Heights, Niddrie, and Flemington.

+Our rooms vary in size and capacity.
 Some of our spaces are equipped with audio visual technology including projectors and smart TVs.
 Appropriate cables can be supplied by the library where required.

 Please note that it is not necessary to book a room for the purpose of individual study.
 If our spaces are not occupied by a hirer they are available to general library users.